SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-document-id-provider.md

 Summary
 -------

 The approach you take to set unique identifiers for documents in SharePoint is different in the new SharePoint Add-in model than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) / Farm Solution scenario, list item event handlers running SharePoint Server Side Object Model code were used to set unique identifiers for documents and they were deployed via SharePoint Solutions.
+In a typical Full Trust Code (FTC) / Farm Solution scenario, list item event handlers running SharePoint Server-side Object Model code were used to set unique identifiers for documents and they were deployed via SharePoint Solutions.

-In an SharePoint Add-in model scenario, the SharePoint Client Side Object Model (CSOM) and/or the SharePoint REST API are used to set unique identifiers for documents.
+In an SharePoint Add-in model scenario, the SharePoint Client-side Object Model (CSOM) and/or the SharePoint REST API are used to set unique identifiers for documents.

-High Level Guidelines
+High-level guidelines
 ---------------------

-As a rule of a thumb, we would like to provide the following high level guidelines for setting unique identifiers for documents in the new SharePoint Add-in model.
+As a rule of a thumb, we would like to provide the following high-level guidelines for setting unique identifiers for documents in the new SharePoint Add-in model.

 - Use the SharePoint Client Side Object Model (CSOM), and/or the SharePoint REST APIs to set unique identifiers for documents.
-- Currently, there is no supported oob mechanism for associating remote processed code to replace oob document ID provider, so this capability is not natively supported to be modified with remote APIs
+- Currently, there is no supported out-of-the-box mechanism for associating remote processed code to replace the out-of-the-box document ID provider, so this capability is not natively supported to be modified with remote APIs.
-- However, like in many cases with the add-in model, alternative routes are being explored.
+- However, like in many cases with the Add-in model, alternative routes are being explored.

 How are unique identifiers set on documents?
 --------------------------------------------

 ***Essentially, setting a unique identifier for a document means setting the value of a column in a SharePoint list/document library.***

 The SharePoint (CSOM) and/or REST APIs may be used to set column values, and therefor they may be used to set unique identifiers for documents.
 See the following articles to learn more about these APIs and how to set column values with them.

 - [Complete basic operations using SharePoint 2013 client library code (MSDN Article)](https://msdn.microsoft.com/en-us/library/office/fp179912.aspx#BasicOps_SPListItemTasks)
 - [Working with lists and list items with REST (MSDN Article)](https://msdn.microsoft.com/en-us/library/office/dn292552.aspx#ListItems)